-When you’re looking to get a vehicle at an incredibly low cost, there’s one category that you should investigate: salvaged car.
-Many auto buyers, and indeed many people looking to build a business, have discovered the benefits of buying salvaged cars.
-Ignored by many buyers, these kinds of vehicles present an incredible opportunity for someone with savvy and a bit of mechanical skill.
+When you’re looking for a vehicle at an incredibly low cost, there’s one category that you should investigate: salvage title cars.
+Many buyers, and indeed many people looking to build a business, have discovered the benefits of buying a salvage car.
+Ignored by many buyers, these vehicles present an great opportunity for the savvy buyer with a bit of mechanical skill.

 An Explanation of Salvage Cars and Where They Come From

 To fully appreciate the benefits of salvage cars, you must understand what they.
 In a nutshell, these are vehicles that have had their insurance policies paid out to the insured at 75% or greater of the vehicle’s value.
 (The rate varies by state.)
 Once the insurer pays out, state authorities issue a salvage title for the vehicle.

 Now, the reason for an insurance company paying out a policy can vary.
 In many cases, this will be due to a vehicle sustaining a lot of of damage in a collision or some other accident.
 In these instances, an insurer determines the cost to repair a vehicle is more than a vehicle’s worth.
 Therefore, the vehicle becomes ‘totaled.’